The Only 12 Principles You Need To Sustain A Loving Relationship

-While I still struggle, an awareness of these principles means I’m not completely clueless when my partner and I hit a rough patch.
+These 12 principles can help you learn how to sustain a loving relationship.
+You may struggle with some or many of these principles, but an awareness of them will help you not be completely clueless when you and your partner hit a rough patch.
 Mastery requires dedication to practice, even when you don’t feel like practicing.
-Over time, it's become easier to get back on the metaphorical tightrope and find balance and progress in the relationship again.
+Over time, it becomes easier to get back on the metaphorical tightrope and find balance and progress in the relationship again.

 1. Relationships don’t make you happy.